Why Isn’t My Window Air Conditioner Blowing Cold Air?

 Your first step should always be to examine the air filter and make sure it’s clean.
 A dirty filter can block air from the evaporator coils, never allowing cold air to circulate around the room.
 The filter is usually behind the front grill, accessed from the side or top of the unit.

 Also, look at the rear of the unit.
 Debris or even trash may collect on the casing intakes (usually on the far end of the side), causing the fan to struggle to do its job.
 Clear off any debris and check if something is preventing the fan blades from turning.
 If so, you may need to open the case to clear an obstruction.
-A thorough cleaning of the filter, coils and fan will fix a surprising number of cooling issues.
+Simply cleaning an air conditioning window unit including of the filter, coils and fan will fix a surprising number of cooling issues.

 If air flow seems to be okay but the unit isn’t blowing air, or it’s blowing warm air, the next item to check is the temperature control.